aatuh/recsys/docs/doc_ci.md

 - Combine with spell-checkers or linters if desired.
 - For repos with many docs, consider running the link checker only on changed files to keep CI fast.
+- As part of manual review, run a quick search (`rg "Recsys|RecSYS" README.md docs`) to ensure product naming stays consistent as **RecSys** in prose.
+Keep uppercase variants (such as `RECSYS_GIT_COMMIT`) only for environment variables and identifiers.

+## 4. Acronym review (manual)

+Until we add a dedicated checker, keep acronym usage consistent by:

+- Expanding key acronyms on first use in each doc (for example, “Maximal Marginal Relevance (MMR, a diversity-aware re-ranking method)”).
+- Skimming for upper-case metric names such as `NDCG`, `MRR`, `MMR`, `CTR`, and `KPI` and confirming they are expanded nearby.
+- Using the canonical phrases listed in [`docs/doc_style.md`](doc_style.md) under the acronym section.